Momentum (organisation): 2022 Russian invasion of Ukraine

 In February 2022, Russia initiated a full-scale invasion of Ukraine and a week prior to the invasion 11 current Labour MPs belonging to the party's left and two independent MPs signed an open letter from the Stop the War Coalition condemning NATO and the UK government for increasing tensions prior to the event.
 The Labour leadership under Keir Starmer threatened the MPs with expulsion and they rescinded their support.
 Momentum then condemned the party leadership for using the war, in their opinion, as a tool for punishing the left.

 The World Transformed

 In 2016, Momentum began The World Transformed (TWT): an annual four-day festival at the same time as the Labour Party conference which features art, music, culture and political discussions.
 Although Momentum originally organised the festival, it became an independent entity with close ties to the group.
-In 2020, the festival became online-only and spread across a month in response to the COVID-19 pandemic and returned to a physical festival in 2021, with addition online access.
+In 2020, the festival became online-only and spread across a month in response to the COVID-19 pandemic and returned to a physical festival in 2021, with additional online access.